Brake Replacement DIY

 Parking Brake Replacement

-E36 and E46 BMWs utilize drum brakes installed on the rear of the vehicle.
+The parking brakes on E36 and E46 BMWs are implemented with drum brake assemblies on the rear axle.
 The parking brake assemblies, each consisting of two shoes, an expander, an adjuster, two return springs, and two spring-loaded retaining screws, work to hold the car stationary on a slope or slow the car in the event of a failure of the primary hydraulic brake system.
 Several possible scenarios may result in the need to replace the parking brake shoes or overhaul the parking brake assemblies in general:

-- Rust can cause the parking brakes to bind up, particularly on vehicles that don't utilize the parking brake regularly.
+- Rust can cause the parking brakes to bind up, particularly on vehicles that don't utilize the parking brake regularly (i.e. vehicles equipped with an automatic transmission).

 - Rust can also cause the return springs or retaining screws to fail and this can cause the parking brakes to drag and wear unevenly.